Digital by Default: Building NHS-Ready Community Services That Meet Data & DSPT Standards

 1. 1️⃣ DSPT & IG Compliance: Demonstrate full completion of the DSPT self-assessment and evidence internal audits.
 Reference your Caldicott Guardian, data-retention policy, and breach-management process.
 Example tender line: “We maintain a DSPT ‘Standards Met’ rating, with quarterly IG audits and annual staff refresher training.”

-2. 2️⃣ Secure Communication: Describe your NHSmail setup, password policy, and role-based access control.
-Include device encryption, two-factor authentication, and how data is shared safely with partners.
+2. 2️⃣ Secure Communication: Describe NHSmail setup, password policy, role-based access control, encryption, two-factor authentication, and secure file-sharing with partners.

 3. 3️⃣ Digital Care Planning & eMAR: Explain your system, audit frequency, and how digital alerts support safety — e.g., medication errors, hydration prompts, pressure-area checks.
 Example: “Our eMAR flags missed signatures in real time, reducing medication incidents by 42% YOY.”

-4. 4️⃣ Outcome Dashboards: Show monthly dashboards tracking referrals, response times, safety incidents, and satisfaction.
+4. 4️⃣ Outcome Dashboards: Show monthly dashboards tracking referrals, response times, safety incidents, restrictive practices, satisfaction, and workforce continuity.
 Link to improvement actions reviewed in governance meetings.

-5. 5️⃣ Data-Driven Culture: Evidence how staff use data — through supervision, reflection, and learning reviews — to close the loop between information and improvement.
+5. 5️⃣ Data-Driven Culture: Evidence how staff use data through supervision, reflective practice, and learning reviews — closing the loop between information and improvement.

 📊 Example 1 — eMAR Reduces Medication Errors